 Austria Goods covered by Single Authorisation for Simplified Procedures (SASP) are included in national statistics.

-Slovenia Trade by non-residents which is not connected with activity on the Slovenian market is excluded from national statistics until December 2013 as reference month.
+Slovenia Trade by non-residents which is not connected with activity on the Slovenian market is excluded from national statistics.

 Slovakia Import data are FOB.